KidkArolis/leap/README.md

 ### 0.4.0

 * improve support for subviews
   * `subviewCreators` hash can house subview constructors - when rendering they will be lazily   instantiated if a container for them exists in the elements DOM
   * `renderSubviews` helper can be used to rerender subviews
-  * `createSubview` helper can be used to create new subviews or replace an existing subview's instance and immediately rerender it
+  * `createSubview` helper can be used to create new subviews or replace an existing subview's    instance and immediately rerender it.
+Subview instance can be created using subviewCreators, e.g. `createSubview('someModal', {appendTo: $("body")})` will lookup someModal in subviewCreators, create it and render it into body.
+  * `destroySubview` helper can destroy subviews by name
 * replace `assign` with `renderSubviews` and `replaceSubview` with `createSubview`
 * add `unbindEvents` method which does the opposite of `bindEvents`
 * rename `getTemplateData` to `templateData`